What we fund

 • Generic or mass mailing fundraising appeals

-• Activity that takes place overseas, including overseas trips and emergency appeals
+• Activity that takes place overseas, including overseas trips and emergency appeals (with the exception of the UK Overseas Territories, where projects can be supported)

 • Rescue and emergency organisations and services e.g. mountain/sea rescue and air ambulances